“How can I find hope?” Help for Spouses (2021)

-“How can I find hope when coping with my spouse’s pornography use?”
+“How can I find hope?”
 Help for Spouses

-Your spouse may want to write down his or her disclosure beforehand to ensure it is complete while also being sensitive to your emotions.
-A complete disclosure is one of the first steps to rebuilding trust.
+Your spouse may want to write down his or her disclosure before you have your discussion to ensure it is complete while also being sensitive to your emotions.
 Ask questions and encourage disclosure regarding:

 The type of pornography being used.